Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 The topological cross section measurements use the output of a multivariate discriminant, a neural network (NN) for CDF or a boosted decision tree (BDT) for \dzero , to further discriminate \ttbar\ signal from the background.
 These discriminants exploit differences in the kinematic properties of signal and background.
 Indeed because of the large top-quark mass, \ttbar\ events are on average more energetic, more central, and more isotropic than $W$+jets and QCD events.
-Hence several kinematic distributions that are well modeled by MC simulation and that have a good separation power between signal and background are used as input to the multivariate discriminant such as $H_T$, the planarity, the sphericity (defined below), the lepton-\met -jets invariant mass, the minimum angle between two jets, the minimum invariant mass of any two jets, etc. Multivariate output templates for the \ttbar\ signal and for the QCD, $W$+jets and diboson backgrounds are then formed and used in a likelihood fit of the observed NN or BDT data distribution to determine the fraction of \ttbar\ events in the selected sample.
+Hence several kinematic distributions that are well modeled by MC simulation and that have a good separation power between signal and background are used as input to the multivariate discriminant such as $H_T$, the aplanarity, the sphericity (defined below), the lepton-\met -jets invariant mass, the minimum angle between two jets, the minimum invariant mass of any two jets, etc. Multivariate output templates for the \ttbar\ signal and for the QCD, \Wpjets\ and diboson backgrounds are then formed and used in a likelihood fit of the observed NN or BDT data distribution to determine the fraction of \ttbar\ events in the selected sample.
 This fraction can then be used to determine the \ttbar\ cross section. \dzero\ uses a nuisance parameter method~\cite{Sinervo:2003wm} to simultaneously extract the result and constrain the corresponding systematic uncertainties.
-This method can lead to an improved total uncertainty.